Jmcleodfoss/simple-rest-tester/README.md

 test('./POST_service_400.json')
 // etc
 ```
+Invoke *mocha* in the directory containing the above script to run the tests.

 ## Macros
 Within a given run of a suite of tests, it is possible to save information returned in one test for use in a later test, for example,